YunanWu2168/Att-based-MIL-and-GPMIL/phase_2_vgpmil/README.md

     * python src/main.py
 * To change parameters, please use the 'config.yaml'
 * The metrics will be stored in the output folder (defined in the config.yaml)

+# Pre-extracted Features
+* In the folder 'Att-based-MIL-and-GPMIL/phase_2_vgpmil/data/' the extracted features are provided to run only the second phase for final results
+* All provided features have 8 dimensions as this is the best performing version (see the paper)